Amsterdam tram routes and tickets

 The I amsterdam City Card gives you unlimited access to public transport in the city operated by GVB, including city trams.
 You can also make use of the ‘Get out of Town’ offer to combine it with the Amsterdam & Region Day Ticket.

-Click on the map below for GVB's full, interactive map of Amsterdam's tram network.
+Plan your journey with GVB's full, interactive map of Amsterdam's tram network.
 For detailed travel advice for all tram networks in the city (including estimated fares), download the public transport app 9292 (Android, OSX, Blackberry and web version).
 Note: In July 2018, changes to many bus and tram services were implemented as part of an ongoing project to improve the city's public transport.
 View a summary of the changes.

 Accessible public transport in Amsterdam

 Public transport operator GVB can provide specific information about accessibility on Amsterdam trams, buses and metro trains.
 For example, route folders and timetables indicate which transport stops are not wheelchair accessible, or which trams and bus services are not equipped with an accessibility ramp.
 Read more about the GVB's accessible public transport policy.